Appendicitis in Children

 - Increasing or continuous abdominal pain

-- Abdominal distention
+- Abdominal distention (swollen or enlarged)

-- Drainage from incisions
+- Drainage from incision(s)

-- Redness or swelling of the incisions
+- Redness or swelling of the incision(s)

-- Any further questions or concerns
+- If you have any further questions or concerns